Yashwantkumar2005/Quizapp/README.md

 # Quiz app
 Hi guys this a basic Quiz app with some  engaging sound effects, sleek GUI enhancements, and personalized learning options.
 # Jar File Requirements
-If u need jar file ur computer should have java version "20.0.1"(Open cmd > type java -version)
+If u need jar file ur computer should have java version "20.0.1" or higher than "20.0.1"(Open cmd > type java -version)

 U can find the jar file under V1.0 in Releases